info @ sarabachour . com

 Jack and Sophie

-This work depicts a moment from a dialogue I had with Sophie, a customer service AI.
+The work depicts a moment from a dialogue with Sophie, a customer service AI from the company UneeQ.

 Hey you, you’re finally awake